 Areas of Emphasis

 Over time, we intend to build research programs in these areas.

-To begin, we have identified two Areas of Emphasis and welcome Problem Statements in these as well as in our traditional research areas.
+Current Areas of Emphasis are described below.
+We welcome Problem Statements in these as well as in our traditional research areas.

+Areas of Emphasis